- None3

 - Description:

 - BEIN BrSides Zc43 875gL: Stamped in blue: Library of Congress Washington copyright 187 [completed in manuscript "5"] no. [completed in manuscript "111638"]; overstamped in red: Duplicate.
-Backed with paper., Title from caption., and Includes index to points of interest and text.
+Backed with paper.

 - Publisher: